ravachol/kew/README.md

 ## Supported formats

-Supported: mp3, flac, opus, ogg, m4a (including alac), raw aac, wav, webm.
+Supported: mp3, flac, opus, ogg, m4a (including alac, currently only in main repository), raw aac, wav, webm.

 #### With caveats, not supported:
 - HE-AAC.